 Based on the films I see advertised I already know the plots and endings because I read the scripts in comic books by the time I was nine years old – “Batman”, “Superman”, “Ironman”, “Stupidman”, “The Invasion of the Toilet Snakes”, etc. The movie reviews I’ve seen indicate the comic books were better than the films and at this point I’ve advanced a few years beyond the attention span of a six-year-old.

-The film played at the South 14th Street B&B theater on Amelia Island but apparently didn’t appeal to the bubblegum-chewing, brain-dead crowd that prefer to sit through mind-numbing animated pablum shown there that doesn’t require any more thought than “Hey, Billy Bob, we’re ‘bout out of popcorn” and was yanked after a week or less.
-We found it at the AMC theater complex in Yulee last Saturday.
-It’s also playing at the AMC Kings Bay theaters in St. Marys, near the Kings Bay Naval Station, which is to be expected.
+The film played at the South 14th Street B&B theatre on Amelia Island but apparently didn’t appeal to the bubblegum-chewing, brain-dead crowd that prefer to sit through mind-numbing animated pablum shown there that doesn’t require any more thought than “Hey, Billy Bob, we’re ‘bout out of popcorn” and was yanked after a week or less.
+We found it at the AMC theatre complex in Yulee last Saturday.
+It’s also playing at the AMC Kings Bay theatres in St. Marys, near the Kings Bay Naval Station, which is to be expected.

-It accurately highlighted the military code breakers, who were key to the Midway victory, and were as heroic as the aviators and navy crewmen.
-The majority of the code breakers were recruited from military bands.
-I’ve read that music and math are related so I guess there’s truth to that.
+It also highlighted the military code breakers, who were key to the Midway victory, and were as heroic as the aviators and navy crewmen.
+The majority of the codebreakers were recruited from military bands.
+I’ve read that music and math are related so I guess there’s some truth to that.

 The film “Midway” delivers a rare look at the fanaticism, barbarity and cruelty of the Japanese toward the people whose countries they overran and their treatment of prisoners of war.
-They tortured and murdered prisoners with impunity and gleefully slaughtered hundreds of thousands of Chinese, Filipino, Korean, and other southeast Asian men, women and children.
+They tortured and murdered prisoners with impunity and gleefully slaughtered hundreds of thousands of Chinese, Philippine, Korean, and other southeast Asian men, women and children.
 The film didn’t display it, but Japanese soldiers held contests to see who could behead the most Chinese civilians and those executions were publicized in Japanese newspapers like sporting events.
 There is little difference between the German concentration camp atrocities and the pure evil the Japanese exercised, except the Germans tried to hide their depravity.
-The film describes in chilling detail how the Japanese massacred 250,000 Chinese civilians in retaliation for helping Jimmy Doolittle, his pilots, and their crews flee following Doolittle’s daring April 1942 raid on Tokyo.
+The film does describe in chilling detail how the Japanese massacred 230,000 Chinese civilians in retaliation for aiding Jimmy Doolittle, his pilots and their crews following Doolittle’s daring April 1942 raid on Tokyo.

 The film ends with actual photographs and information about each of the real-life characters, Japanese and American.
 It manages to educate, inform and entertain its audience about a historic battle that changed the course of World War II in the Pacific.
+I have no idea who any of the actors were and wouldn’t recognize any of their names anyway.
 Locals interested in an accurate and entertaining dose of history should go see this film if it is still playing anywhere around here.

 After the movie we went to VFW Post 4351 under the Shave Bridge for a cocktail.
 It seemed the appropriate thing to do.
-It’ll be a long time before I eat in a sushi restaurant again, if ever.
+I also know that it’ll be a long time before I eat in a sushi restaurant again, if ever.